Skip to main content

 Upload a PDF

 For this call, you need to convert your PDF binary into a base64 encoded string.
 This is not properly done within the documentation code generator.
-Instead, review this pseudocode, which should make sense in a broad way, and amend the code generator snippet to include the base64 encoding of your PDF according to your preferred language:
+Instead, review this pseudocode, which should make sense in a broad way:

 $data = (